Vocabularies

 —that packages its own ignore files.As a user of styles, vocabularies should be able to replace the use of ignore files completely.

-to replicate the exact
+to the rule definition.